 One of the one-hit 45’s I bought in the 80’s was “Captain Of Her Heart” by the band Double.
 I always liked the cool piano part, as well as the laid-back vocal.
 It reached #16 in 1986.
 In researching for this article, I discovered Double was a Swiss band, and their name is actually pronounced doo-Blay.

 Sometimes I took a chance and bought the whole album by a new group.
 In this case, it was a German band, Freiheit.
 Their 1988 song, “Keeping The Dream Alive”, didn’t make the Top 40, but did get airplay on some radio stations, and was a hit in other countries.
 It was also included in the 1989 movie Say Anything.
 When American Idol was still a juggernaut in 2009, “Keeping The Dream Alive” was featured several times.
 The sound of the song is very Beatles-like, and it was even recorded at Abbey Road Studios.
-The album has more good songs, but no other hits.
+Here’s a 63-second clip of the song:

 Another Beatles-sounding 80’s song is “I Don’t Mind At All”.
 It barely edged into the Top 40 (#38) in 1987, but also made the Top 5 on the Adult Contemporary chart.
 The group was Bourgeois Tagg (which are the last names of the two guys who formed it).
 They were from Sacramento, California.
 The song was produced by recent Rock & Roll Hall Of Fame inductee Todd Rundgren.